felipeng/cafofo-hightech/README.md

 O tema inicial é baseada no iOS 7, porém pode ser facilmente modificada para criação outros temas.
 Foi testado com Arduino UNO e Arduino Mega 2650, não sendo uma restrição, pode ser facilmente adaptado pra outras placas como Raspberry Pi, BeagleBone, etc.

+Is a pure HTML/JS interface, it mimics an iPhone app (iOS7).
+It not only works on iPod/iPhone/iPad, but also perfectly on Android.
+So where ever you are and whatever device you have available, you should be able to access the UI to operate your home.

 ## Componentes

 * Arduino
 * Ethernet Shield com leitor SD
-* Cartão SD para armazenar HTML, CSS, imagens e javascript
+* Cartão SD para armazenar HTML5, CSS, imagens e javascript
 * Jumpers
 * LEDs
 * Resistores